ClydeFrog04/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+The DOM is a javascript representation of a given website.

 2. What is an event?
+An event is something that happens on a website, typically cause by user interaction.

 3. What is an event listener?
+An eventlistener is a piece of code that listens for an event to happen, and executes any provided code when it does.

 4. Why would we convert a NodeList into an Array?
+We convert NodeList into an Array in order to take advantage of Array methods.

 5. What is a component?
+A component is a piece of a whole, basically a group of code.
+We can group code into a component to make it easier to build complex sites.

 ### Git Set up